14 Oct The ‘War for Talent’ and how to win!

 Less investment in training and development – face-to-face training and development has been pretty much non-existent over the last 18 months, which means that senior roles cannot necessarily be filled by internal candidates if they have not had the training to enable them to ‘step up’, and consequently may be tempted elsewhere, where there is greater investment in career development.

 How to attract candidates and retain good candidates

 Whilst it has become increasingly competitive to find good talent, employers cannot offer everything to everyone, and nor should they.
 The trends we are seeing will not last and employers need to be honest about who they are and what they can offer.
-There is no point offering the earth and then not being able to see this through.
+There is no point in offering the earth and then not being able to see this through.
 That said, it is important that employers have a clear and attractive brand and that they communicate this as part of their recruitment campaign.
 This should cover who they are, what makes their values and working culture special and unique, and why people want to work for them.
-Perhaps think of innovative ways to demonstrate this to candidates during the recruitment process e.g. provide videos of existing employees talking about what they like about the business, or set up a webinar/Q&A session for prospective candidates to ask live questions.
+Perhaps think of innovative ways to demonstrate this to candidates during the recruitment process, e.g. provide videos of existing employees talking about what they like about the business or set up a webinar/Q&A session for prospective candidates to ask live questions.

 Positive candidate experience

 The candidate’s experience is key.
 It is critical that candidates feel valued, informed, and engaged from beginning to end of the recruitment process (and throughout the onboarding process for the successful candidate).
 Take time to create an attractive job specification which outlines more than the technical requirements of the role.
 It should cover the business’s unique selling points, its strategy and vision, its values and culture, and the benefits of working for the organisation.
 These don’t have to be material benefits; offering employee mentoring programmes and personalised career development planning sessions are very attractive to ambitious ‘high potentials’.